Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Preliminaries and Background

 \subsection{Implementation Using Graphical Processing Units}

 Deep neural networks are typically implemented using graphical processing units (GPUs), which are highly parallel computing devices made popular by the emergence of deep learning.
-We combine classical solvers with CNNs exploiting the close connection between U-Nets and V-cycles.
+We combine classical solvers with CNNs exploiting the close connection between U-Nets and shifted Laplacian geometric V-cycles.

 First, Krylov methods such as GMRES are based on matrix-vector products and thus are quite easy to implement on modern GPU hardware.
-The operators in \cref{eq:ah_matrix,eq:hu_sl} are both implemented efficiently as $3\times 3$ convolutions followed by an element-wise vector multiplication for the mass term, taking advantage of the parallelism of GPUs.
+The operators in \cref{eq:ah_matrix,eq:hu_sl} are both implemented efficiently as $3\times 3$ convolutions followed by an elementwise vector multiplication for the mass term, taking advantage of the parallelism of GPUs.
 In addition, the transfer operators in \cref{eq:V_Trans_ops} are also implemented easily since they are convolution kernels where the stride factor is set to two.
 Collectively, all of the operations described here are supported natively in PyTorch~\cite{paszke2019pytorch}, which we use in this work.
 The convolutions are applied with zero-padding, which is consistent with the Dirichlet boundary condition, whereas the absorbing BCs are obtained through the mass term.
 Neumann BCs can be obtained by using reflection or replication padding in CNN frameworks.

 On the other hand, the coarsest-grid solution in multigrid is not natural for graphical processors, since direct solvers provide the GPU with fewer opportunities for parallelism, especially when the coarsest grid is large.
 To alleviate this, the authors of~\cite{https://doi.org/10.1002/nla.1860} suggest to apply a few iterations of GMRES with a Jacobi preconditioner as the coarsest-grid solver.
 We follow this approach here as well, but note that our V-cycle with one pre- and post-relaxation and the iterative coarse-grid solution is cheap and GPU-compatible, but not the most powerful---using other, more serial components such as taking the LU decomposition of the coarsest grid, can result in better approximate solutions.
 Still, our goal here remains to accelerate this cheap V-cycle with a convolutional neural network.